Mharbulous/Paginator/docs/epics/epic-001-paginator-engine.md

 :   As a developer, I want the **Paginator** component to automatically detect and initialize on elements with specific CSS classes, so that setup is minimal.

 **US1.2 (Developer)**
-:   As a developer, I want to apply CSS classes to define pages that simulate 8.5x11 inch paper with standard margins, so I can create skeuomorphic layouts.
+:   As a developer, I want to apply CSS classes to define pages that simulate 8.5x11 inch paper with standard page-insets, so I can create skeuomorphic layouts.

 **US1.3 (Developer)**
 :   As a developer, I want content placed within a designated **Ink** layer to automatically flow across multiple rendered pages when it exceeds the height of a single page.